John 1: Testimony of John the Baptist (verses 19–34)

-On "the next day" (verses 29 to 34) Jesus appears.
-John "sees him coming" and acknowledges him as the Lamb of God (John 1:29) of whom he had been speaking (John 1:30).

 The evangelist divides this series of events into four 'days': the day (or period) when the Jerusalem delegation met John to enquire into his identity and purpose (John 1:19–28) is followed by John seeing Jesus coming towards him "the next day" (John 1:29), and on "the next day again" he directs his own disciples towards following Jesus (John 1:35–37).
 A fourth 'day' follows (John 1:43) on which Jesus "wanted" or "decided" to go to Galilee.
 (Note: Both verbs are found, in various translations.)
 Bengel calls these "Great Days!", because "the care of this Evangelist in marking times is remarkable".

 Jesus' first disciples (verses 35–51)

 As the chapter progresses further, the gospel describes how Jesus calls his first disciples, Andrew and an unnamed disciple (verses 35–40).
 The unnamed disciple was possibly John, the evangelist.
 Andrew finds his brother Simon (verses 41–42), and Jesus changes Simon's name to Cephas (Peter) (verse 42).
 Cephas, original Greek: Κηφᾶς (Kēphâs), means "a rock" (Young's Literal Translation) or "a stone" (King James Version).
 This provided a powerful analogy as to the role Peter would have after the crucifixion; to lead the development of the church.
 Name changes occur in other places in the Bible and demonstrate God's authority as well as what that person would become, do, or had done, such as Abram to Abraham, Jacob to Israel and Saul to Paul.

 On the day when Jesus decided to go to Galilee, he invited Philip, from Bethsaida, to follow him (John 1:43-44).

 Jesus' first active sign of insight comes in verse 47, in his recognition of Nathaniel: "Behold, an Israelite indeed, in whom is no guile", "an affirmation showing intimate knowledge", leaving Nathaniel thoroughly impressed by Jesus' foreknowledge of his personal character.
 (Note: Cf. Jesus' knowledge of the Samaritan woman at the well in John 4:18, 30.)